 As of today, almost three weeks after Hurricane Maria, only 9% of citizens have electricity, and only about half of them have access to drinking water.
 These people are bathing in the streets, living in the dark, and are without the most basic necessities.. that continues to blow my mind.
 We visited in January and I've been recognizing a lot of the names of towns and beaches on the news, restaurants we went to and houses we walked past are destroyed.
 We stayed in an amazing little bed and breakfast near the rain forest and the pictures of their damage breaks my heart.
-I just haven't been able to stop thinking about this beautiful place and I want to help in any way I can.
+I just haven't been able to stop thinking about this beautiful place.

 Normally this would be in the same "Go Here" format as my other travel posts, where I list our favorite places to eat and things to do.
 But in this case I just want to post these pictures to remember what a beautiful place it was, and hopefully will be again one day.